Watch the Throne: Release and promotion

 West (left) and Jay-Z (right) on the Watch the Throne Tour, 2011.

 Watch the Throne was released by Roc-A-Fella Records, Roc Nation, and Def Jam Recordings, Jay-Z's and West's respective record labels.
 On July 4, 2011, it was made available to pre-order on Life + Times, Jay-Z's lifestyle webzine, which redirected to Island Def Jam's website that featured the deluxe version available for $16.99, standard CD for $13.99, a deluxe digital version for $14.99, and standard digital album for $11.99.
 On July 22, its pre-order was made available on the iTunes Store.
 Internationally the album was released digitally on August 8 exclusively through iTunes, while its physical release was made available on August 12.
 Its deluxe CD edition was sold exclusively by Best Buy through August 23, when it became available at other retailers.
 The sales strategy received criticism from other retailers, who accused the labels of giving preferential treatment to iTunes and Best Buy.
-One of the most anticipated releases in 2011, Watch the Throne became one of the few major label albums in the Internet age to avoid a leak.
+One of the most anticipated releases in 2011, Watch the Throne became one of the few major-label albums in the Internet age to avoid a leak.

 On July 7, 2011, Jay-Z hosted a private listening session at the Mercer Hotel in New York City, previewing the album's songs from his MacBook Pro for a select group of reporters and music journalists.
 It was also exclusive to two teenage fans who had won access to the session for being the first people to pre-order the album through Jay-Z's Life + Times website.
 The album's cover and artwork, both designed by Italian designer Riccardo Tisci, were also premiered at the session.
 Benjamin Meadows-Ingrim of Billboard, who attended the session, said of the previewed material, "The songs were dramatic and boastful, with Jay-Z often taking the lead lyrically, and the collection showcased the differences between the two artists – Jay-Z, the technical marksman, and Kanye, the emotive chest beater."
+One of the previewed songs, "Living So Italian", was excluded from the final album following sample clearance problems.

 On August 1, Jay-Z and West held a listening session for the album at the Rose Center for Earth and Space in New York City's American Museum of Natural History.
 The session premiered the album in its entirety and featured attendance from journalists, models, industry types, and recording artists such as Busta Rhymes, 88-Keys, and Beyoncé Knowles.
 On August 28, Jay-Z and West performed "Otis" at the 2011 MTV Video Music Awards.

 Jay-Z and West promoted Watch the Throne with a 34-date, North American concert tour produced by Live Nation, which began on October 28 and concluded on June 22, 2012.
-By the end of 2011 the tour had grossed $48.3 million making it the then highest grossing hip-hop tour (until being surpassed by Summer Sixteen Tour) and the eighth highest-grossing tour of 2011.
+By the end of 2011 the tour had grossed $48.3 million making it the then highest-grossing hip-hop tour (until being surpassed by Summer Sixteen Tour) and the eighth-highest-grossing tour of 2011.